 - Heroic: The boy pees on some kind of danger.
 It can be a fire threatening the city of Brussels, a fuse of some explosives from the enemies, etc.

-Realistic: The boy gets lost and the parents (sometimes the king, sometimes someone of a lower rank) go crazy looking for the boy, until they find him happily urinating somewhere.
+- Realistic: The boy gets lost and the parents (sometimes the king, sometimes someone of a lower rank) go crazy looking for the boy until they find him happily urinating somewhere.

 The statue is hugely popular.
-You cam buy souvenirs (including chocolate ones) in the shape of it.
+You can buy souvenirs (including chocolate ones) in the shape of it.
 It has also a kind of fan-club, who call themselves ‘Friends of the Peeing Boy’ and sew all kinds of costumes for the boy.
 But somehow whenever I see him, he is all the time naked.

-Kunstberg or Mont des Arts
+6. Kunstberg or Mont des Arts

 Although it is called a mountain, do not let this scare you.
 The climb will be not that steep and the view you will see from the top is worth it.
-From the hill you will see the geometrical garden of the Kunstberg, the tower of Brussels Town Hall.
+From the hill, you will see the geometrical garden of the Kunstberg, the tower of Brussels Town Hall.

 And after you are done gazing over the city, continue your walk further.
-Very soon you will reach one of the most facinating buildings of Brussels – the Musical Instrument Museum (or MIM – such a cute abbreviation!).
-To me this museum looks like some musical instrument in itself.
+Very soon you will reach one of the most fascinating buildings of Brussels – the Musical Instrument Museum (or MIM – such a cute abbreviation!).
+To me, this museum looks like some musical instrument in itself.
 Maybe something from Alice in Wonderland – touch it, and it will start producing all possible strange sounds.

 Oh, and one more thing.
 Truly, this particular location in Brussels is the congregation of awesomeness.
-There is Rene Magritte museum here as well.
+There is a Rene Magritte museum here as well.
 If you have some extra time, do not miss it out!

 After the small curiosities of the Kunstberg, the Royal Palace of Brussels will look as magnificent as it is boring.
 Unless you really are into royal palaces, this one looks similar to the Buckingham Palace in London and (although definitely more magnificent) Royal Palace in Copenhagen.
 But it has a flag of Belgium on top, so you cannot confuse it with any other palace.